 The story of my childhood is foremost a personal project.
-It may provide insights into my character and formative experiences, which have contributed to my work on sexuality.
+It may provide insights into my character and formative experiences, which have made my work on sexuality possible.
 It may also help the reader understand what has motivated me to work so hard and for so little reward in such a taboo area of the human experience.

 In common with most people living in developed countries today, I grew up with all the essentials.
 The basics of survival (food, shelter and safety) were never a concern.
 I had good health and all my faculties.
 I was not abused physically or emotionally.
 Yet I felt deprived.
 Reconciling how we feel about our childhood is part of accepting our adult selves.
 We often assume that others had an easier start in life.
 But we rarely look at the whole picture.
 I have concluded that we all have different challenges.
 We are dealt a hand at the beginning and then it’s about how we play out our cards.